davinchi-finsi/jq-video-layers/README.md

 For more info, please go to [docs](https://davinchi-finsi.github.io/jq-video-layers/enums/jqvideolayers.videolayersevents.html)

-## Fullscreen
-For now jqVideoLayers doesn't support fullscreen itself, the fullscreen compatibility requires a js video player.

 ## Usage with other video players
-By default jqVideoLayers wrap the video in a container and uses that container as reference for the layer position.
+By default `jqVideoLayers` wraps the video in a container and uses that container as reference for the layer position.

 To use with other video players you must set the option [useParentAsContainer](https://davinchi-finsi.github.io/jq-video-layers/interfaces/jqvideolayers.videolayersoptions.html#useParentAsContainer) to specify which element of the video player must be used as container.